Mike Wallace: Fictional portrayals

 Wallace was played by actor Christopher Plummer in the 1999 feature film The Insider.
 The screenplay was based on the Vanity Fair article "The Man Who Knew Too Much" by Marie Brenner, which was about Wallace caving in to corporate pressure to kill a story about Jeffrey Wigand, a whistle-blower trying to expose Brown & Williamson's dangerous business practices in the manufacture of cigarettes.
 Wallace disliked his on-screen portrayal and maintained that he was in fact very eager to have Wigand's story aired in full.

 Wallace was played by actor Stephen Rowe in the stage version of Frost/Nixon, but he was omitted from the screenplay of the 2008 film adaptation and thus the movie itself.
 In the 1999 American broadcast television movie Hugh Hefner: Unauthorized, Wallace is portrayed by Mark Harelik.
 In the film A Face in the Crowd (1957), Wallace portrayed himself.
 In 2020, Greg Dehm played Wallace in episode 6 of the second season of Manhunt, re-creating Wallace's 1996 interview on 60 Minutes with Richard Jewell, the security guard who discovered a bomb at Atlanta's Centennial Olympic Park in July 1996.
+In the film The Apprentice (2024), Wallace was portrayed by Stuart Hughes.